 If the listening device will be installed in your car for a long term, then it will need to be wired into a power source.
 So, where in your car should you look for a hidden GPS tracking or listening device?
 You will start from the front and work your way backwards to the rear end of the car.
 Here are the parts you should check:

-7 DIY Guaranteed Ways to Detect a GPS Tracking or Listening Device on Your Car
+7 DIY Guaranteed Ways to Detect a GPS Tracking or Listening Device on Your Car in 2021

 If you suspect that someone may have hidden a GPS tracker somewhere in your car, you’ll need some basic tools like a flashlight, mechanic’s mirror, and a creeper or mat of some kind to help you slide under the vehicle.
 In instances where a simple visual inspection isn’t sufficient, specialized equipment like electronic sweepers or bug detectors may also be necessary.

 Since hidden GPS trackers can be so small, they can be tucked away just about anywhere inside a car or truck.
 You’ll want to focus on places where such a device could be hidden quickly, but that won’t always do the trick.

 While the most discreet trackers are battery powered, simpler units are designed to plug directly into a vehicle’s data connector.
 So if you are able to locate the data connector, which is usually found under the dash near the driver’s legs, and it has something plugged into it, that’s an immediate reason for concern.

 One of the difficulties involved in locating a hidden GPS tracker inside a car is that it may blend in with other components.
 For instance, small modules like the one that runs the power door locks may easily be confused for something more nefarious.